galnov/hello-world/Git-CLI.md

 git checkout main
 git merge <my new branch name>
 ```
-Fix merge conflicts in the conflicting files with an editor
+Fix merge conflicts in the conflicting files with an editor.

 Creating a merge conflict for test purposes.
 ```
 git commit -am “fixing merge conflicts”